 Training application parameters

-You can send data to your trainer when it runs in the cloud by specifying command-line arguments for your main module.
+You can send data to your application when it runs in the cloud by specifying command-line arguments for your main module.
 Assemble the list of arguments and include it in your training configuration.

 The training service accepts the arguments as a list of strings with the following format: